Tomoplll/neural-network-from-scratch/README.md

 # Neural Network from Scratch - XOR Problem Implementation

+## Project Purpose & Motivation
+This project was driven by curiosity to understand how neural networks operate "under the hood" and serves as a deep-dive into the architectural and mathematical foundations of Deep Learning.
+The goal was to deconstruct the deep learning black box by implementing a Multi-Layer Perceptron (MLP) using only Python and NumPy, without relying on high-level libraries.

 ## Executive Summary

 ### Project Overview
 This project presents a full implementation of a **Multi-Layer Perceptron (MLP)** built entirely from scratch using **Python** and **NumPy**.
-By avoiding high-level libraries like PyTorch or TensorFlow, this implementation demonstrates a deep understanding of the mathematical foundations of machine learning and advanced software engineering principles.

 ### Technical Highlights
 * **Modular OOP Architecture**: The system is designed with a clear separation between layers, activation functions, and network management, allowing for easy extensibility.